 Sharon Collard is a Professor of Personal Finance and Research Director at the University of Bristol’s Personal Finance Research Centre.
 Sharon has 16 years’ experience of policy-focused social research on social inclusion.
 Sharon is a commissioner at the Financial Inclusion Commission and has conducted extensive research in areas such as personal finance capability and financial exclusion.

-Martin is an independent member of the Advisory Board.
-He currently leads stakeholder engagement and strategy for the Banking Standards Board.
-Prior to this Martin created the Financial Conduct Authority’s model for engaging with consumer and special interest groups as well as its consumer vulnerability and financial inclusion programmes.
-Martin is currently a Board member of the Nationwide Foundation, an independent Commissioner for the Commission on Financial Inclusion and an Adviser to Young Scot.
+Martin is an independent member of the Advisory Board, acting in a personal capacity.
+Martin created the Financial Conduct Authority’s model for engaging with consumer and special interest groups as well as its consumer vulnerability and financial inclusion programmes.
+Martin is currently a Board member of the Nationwide Foundation, an independent Commissioner for the Commission on Financial Inclusion and an adviser to Young Scot.
+He currently leads stakeholder engagement for the Banking Standards Board.

 Chris Fitch has led research on debt and mental health for almost a decade.
 Chris works with the Money Advice Trust and the Personal Finance Research Centre at the University of Bristol, much of his research focuses on vulnerability.
 Before this, Chris was a Research Fellow at the Royal College of Psychiatrists.